manuGil/online-core/docs/source/systems-model.rst

    :alt: modelling process
    :figclass: align-center

-   A summary of the steps in the modeling process
+   A summary of the steps in the modelling process

-Task
+Task 3
    Define in your own words, why the modelling process is iterative? and what will induce you to make another iteration? or when would you stop iterating a model)?

 Four  of the steps in :numref:`fig-modelling-process` deserve some attention: